jackiehjm/stx-docs/doc/source/developer_resources/stx_tsn_in_kata.rst

    "VLAN Priority code point", "6"
    "SO_PRIORITY", "6"

-In the test, three performance indicators were measured.
+During the test, three performance indicators were measured.

-.. csv-table:: Table 2: Performance Indicators
+.. csv-table:: Table 2: Performance indicators
    :header: "Indicator", "Meaning"

-   "Scheduled times", "the time from the beginning of a cycle to the NIC of the receiver receives the packet" "RT application latency", "the time from the beginning of a cycle to when calling the send function" "TSN Network jitter", "the jitter of scheduled times"
+   "Scheduled times", "Time from the beginning of a cycle to when the NIC receives the packet" "RT application latency", "Time from the beginning of a cycle to when the send function is called" "TSN Network jitter", "Jitter of scheduled times"

-* Case 1, no TSN feature enabled. ``sample-app-taprio`` sends a packet at the beginning of each cycle.
+* Case 1:  TSN not enabled.

+  ``sample-app-taprio`` sent a packet at the beginning of each cycle.

-  Need to perform time synchronization on the Kata container before executing ``sample-app-taprio``.
+  Before ``sample-app-taprio`` was executed, time synchronization was performed on the Kata Container.

 ::

-  # launch ptp programs, ptp4l and phc2sys, to synchronize the PTP clock and
+  # Launch PTP programs, ptp4l and phc2sys, to synchronize the PTP clock and
   # the system clock.
   ptp4l -f /etc/ptp4l.cfg -m &
   phc2sys -s eth1 -c CLOCK_REALTIME -w -O 0 -m &